Henry VII of England: Economics

 For most of Henry VII's reign Edward Story was Bishop of Chichester.
 Story's register still exists and, according to the 19th-century historian W.R.W.
 Stephens, "affords some illustrations of the avaricious and parsimonious character of the king".
-It seems that Henry was skilful at extracting money from his subjects on many pretexts, including that of war with France or war with Scotland.
+It seems that Henry was skilled at extracting money from his subjects on many pretexts, including that of war with France or war with Scotland.
 The money so extracted added to the King's personal fortune rather than being used for the stated purpose.

 Unlike his predecessors, Henry VII came to the throne without personal experience in estate management or financial administration.
-Despite this, during his reign he became a fiscally prudent monarch who restored the fortunes of an effectively bankrupt exchequer.
+Despite this, during his reign, he became a fiscally prudent monarch who restored the fortunes of an effectively bankrupt exchequer.
 Henry VII introduced stability to the financial administration of England by keeping the same financial advisors throughout his reign.
 For instance, except for the first few months of the reign, the Baron Dynham and the Earl of Surrey were the only Lord High Treasurers throughout his reign.

 Henry VII improved tax collection in the realm by introducing ruthlessly efficient mechanisms of taxation.
 He was supported in this effort by his chancellor, Archbishop John Morton, whose "Morton's Fork" was a catch-22 method of ensuring that nobles paid increased taxes: those nobles who spent little must have saved much, and thus could afford the increased taxes; in contrast, those nobles who spent much obviously had the means to pay the increased taxes.
-Henry also increased wealth by acquiring land through the act of resumption of 1486 which had been delayed as he focused on defence of the Church, his person and his realm.
+Henry also increased wealth by acquiring land through the act of resumption of 1486, which had been delayed as he focused on the defence of the Church, his person and his realm.

-The capriciousness and lack of due process that indebted many would tarnish his legacy and were soon ended upon Henry VII's death, after a commission revealed widespread abuses.
+The capriciousness and lack of due process that had indebted many would tarnish his legacy and were soon ended upon Henry VII's death, after a commission revealed widespread abuses.
 According to the contemporary historian Polydore Vergil, simple "greed" underscored the means by which royal control was over-asserted in Henry's final years.
 Following Henry VII's death, Henry VIII executed Richard Empson and Edmund Dudley, his two most hated tax collectors, on trumped-up charges of treason.

 Henry VII established the pound avoirdupois as a standard of weight; it later became part of the Imperial and customary systems of units.
-In 1506 he resumed the construction of King's College Chapel, Cambridge, started under Henry VI, guaranteeing finances which would continue even after his death.
+In 1506, he resumed the construction of King's College Chapel, Cambridge, started under Henry VI, guaranteeing finances which would continue even after his death.